Chapter 8:

 Do not abuse the respawn system, especially as a “joke” among “peers”.
 Repeated violations are considered a punishable offense.

-Do not keep dungeon artifacts without permission.
+Do not keep dungeon artifacts without reporting them first.
 You’ll be closely monitored before and after Quests.

 Do not attempt to kidnap Igasu to keep them as pets.